216vignesh/dataviz-project-template-proposal/README.md

 ## Visualization outputs

 I have created the visualizations as per the above sketch using D3.js.
-Here is the complete snapshot of how the visualization looks like
+Here is the complete snapshot of how the visualization looks like:

 ![image](https://github.com/216vignesh/dataviz-project-template-proposal/assets/31122509/1d5eb5f3-045b-4a3b-95e1-bff1646f2575)